codejunkyard/codex/education/2025/arduino/README.md

 # Arduino Nano ESP32 8x8 LED Matrix Demo

-This example sketch drives a classic 8x8 LED matrix directly from an **Arduino Nano ESP32**, multiplexing the rows and columns to create an eye-catching animation loop.
+This example sketch drives a classic 8x8 **NeoPixel-compatible** LED matrix from an Arduino Nano ESP32.
 Three scenes run in sequence:

 1. **Spiral comet** that traces the perimeter and then dives toward the center.
 2. **Ocean wave** made from sine curves sweeping across the grid.